 Nice Job Fixing It, Villain: Princess Shroob's plan to take over the modern day Mushroom Kingdom while disguised as Peach would have probably been much more successful had Bowser not shown up and attempted to kidnap her, hurling them both back into the past in the ensuing chaos.

-Post-Climax Confrontation/Post Final Boss: When Mario, Luigi, and the babies return to the present after defeating the Elder Shroob Princess, what's left of the her possesses Bowser (turning him into "Shrowser") for one last battle.
+Post Final Boss: When Mario, Luigi, and the babies return to the present after defeating the Elder Shroob Princess, what's left of her possesses Bowser (turning him into "Shrowser") for one last battle.

 Sealed Evil In A Six Pack: The protagonists spend the game collecting several shards of the Cobalt Star.
 Only when they collect and put the pieces together do they realize that the star actually contained the leader of the invading aliens who was trapped inside by Princess Peach, and that by putting the star together, they release her.